El-Coder/F5-Automation-and-Orchestration/docs/class4/module/lab1.rst

     }
  }

-Open Browser and check now Big-IP has no application
+2. Open Browser and check that Big-IP has no application